Bangladesh Collaborators (Special Tribunals) Order, 1972: Politicization

-Prominent political leaders and intellectuals including Maolana Bhashani, Abdur Rashid Tarkabagish, Abul Mansur Ahmed, Justice S M Morshed, Enayetullah Khan, Ataur Rahman Khan, and many others criticized the law because of the abusive measures.
+Prominent political leaders and intellectuals, including Maolana Bhashani, Abdur Rashid Tarkabagish, Abul Mansur Ahmed, Justice S M Morshed, Enayetullah Khan, Ataur Rahman Khan, and many others, criticized the law because of the abusive measures.

-Sheikh Mujibur Rahman himself started facing problems while the process to try the collaborators begun.
-The Awami League leaders and activist getting order from Mujib to submit genocide data started to misusing the power.
+Sheikh Mujibur Rahman himself started facing problems while the process to try the collaborators began.
+The Awami League leaders and activists getting orders from Mujib to submit genocide data started misusing the power.
 They started to use the power against their personal foes.
-On the other hand, many political parties and its members were convicted of collaboration with Pakistanis.
+On the other hand, many political parties and their members were convicted of collaboration with Pakistanis.